willstall/impopsicles/README.md

 [![Preview 12](./thumbnails/12_thumb.png)](./full/12.png)

 ## Idea and Inspiration
 Popsicles are delicous, but Imposicles are impossibly delicious.
-Inspired by amazing artist like M.C.
-Escher and Andy Warhol, Impopsciles is a long-form generative series that bends light, math, dessert, and geometry to create gorgeous Interactive Popsicles.
-Each `cicle` is a little slice of creation.
+Inspired by amazing artists like M.C.
+Escher and Andy Warhol, Impopsciles is a long-form generative series that blends light, math, and dessert to create gorgeous Interactive Popsicles.
+Each 'cicle' is a another lick of creation.

 ## Technology
 Impopsicles are first given randomized values in JS.
 These values are then used to create a custom GLSL fragment shader.
 The shader is then compiled in real-time.
 Raymarching is used to create the scene.
 Each piece, at it's core, is a uniquely generated SDF ( signed distance field ) that is then modified in unique and unexpected ways.